Photography and videography

-Properly chosen, high-quality images add humanity, power and definition to the University of Nebraska Medical Center message across a variety of communication platforms.
+Properly chosen, high-quality images and videos add humanity, power and definition to the University of Nebraska Medical Center message across a variety of communication platforms.

 The photography that represents UNMC may reflect many styles depending upon its use.
 For example, the tone and content of images selected to illustrate a medical procedure may not be the same tone or images used to represent an informational article aimed at the general public.
 The intended audience and the goal of the communications piece should always be considered when selecting the proper images.